Fortunatetech/Diabetes-Prediction-with-Deployment-Using-flask-streamlit-DVC/README.md

 This project is a collaborative effort of dedicated individuals who are passionate about leveraging technology for better healthcare outcomes.

 📧 **Contact**:
-For inquiries, suggestions, or collaborations, please reach out to [Your Contact Information].
+For inquiries, suggestions, or collaborations, please reach out to ayodeleayodeji250@gmail.com

 Join us on this journey to create a positive impact on healthcare through predictive technology.
 Together, we can make a difference in the fight against diabetes!